Valaa-Technologies/valaa-vault/STYLE.md

 (a base64 variant) must be used when binary content needs to be encoded as text.
 While main binary content is stored inside Media resources which has its dedicated pathways this need can still arise.
-This is recommended by I-JSON and a notable Valaa example is derived resource ID creation via hash algorithms (which operate on binary content) which should be url-compatible.
+This is recommended by I-JSON and a notable valos example is derived resource ID creation via hash algorithms (which operate on binary content) which should be url-compatible.